-The table shows that writing and speaking skills had the lowest TNI values, marking them as the most urgent training needs.
+The table 4 above shows that writing and speaking skills had the lowest TNI values, marking them as the most urgent training needs.
 Writing emerged as the top priority, as many students face challenges in academic and scientific communication, which are essential for publishing, reporting, and grant writing (Flowerdew, 2015; Hyland, 2019).
 Structured interventions like writing workshops and peer feedback have proven effective in improving proficiency (Graham & Perin, 2007).
 Speaking skills ranked second, highlighting the need to strengthen oral communication for presentations, networking, and extension activities.
 Segrin and Flora (2019) emphasize the importance of public speaking in professional success and recommend interactive training such as group discussions and mock presentations.

 Reading and listening skills remain fundamental for comprehension and collaboration, supporting evidence-based decision-making and effective teamwork (Lundberg & Linnakylä, 1993; Brown et al., 2014).
 Meanwhile, non-verbal communication, though rated lowest, still plays a key role in interpersonal interactions, with body language and gestures being critical in multicultural contexts (Mehrabian, 2017).